 Everyone has questions.
 Here are the most common questions.

-- You will sit down with our access clinician and she/he will ask you a series of questions to help us understand how we can best serve you in your journey to wellness.
+- At your first visit, you will sit down with our access clinician and she/he will ask you a series of questions to help us understand how we can best serve you in your journey to wellness.
 These questions will help us understand what you would like in receiving services with us and what you would like help with and which mental health professional best fits your needs for wellness and which location we can best serve you.

 - After this initial meeting, she/he will assign a mental health professional that best fits your needs.
 You will get scheduled with your assigned mental health professional before you leave this initial meeting.

-What happens when I come to my first appointment with my clinician?
+What happens when I come to my first appointment with my assigned mental health professional?

 - Normally during the first appointment with your assigned mental health professional, she/he will take time to get to know you and your goals for achieving wellness and learn more about what you would like help with and how you want help and how they can support you in achieving your goals.
 Together you will come up with a plan that helps you reach your goal(s).
 You are welcome to bring family member(s) if that would be helpful to you.
 These appointments usually last 50-60 minutes.

-What do I bring to my first appointment?
+What do I bring to my appointment with the access clinician?

 - Your current insurance information and copy of insurance card